Do you ever watch those programmes on TV that trace a person’s ancestry? Or perhaps you’ve had your own ancestry traced.

 However, forgetfulness is a common symptom at other ages as well, especially during puberty and pregnancy – both of which are stages of life whereby there’s a bit of chaos with hormones, particularly oestrogen and progesterone.

 There’s a reason I’m talking to you about forgetfulness and your brain’s mitochondria.
-A conference in the weekend took care of that.

 Professor Zoltan Sarnyai (that’s him in the image below) is a neuroscientist researching mental illness at the Laboratory of Psychiatric Neuroscience at James Cook University in Australia.
 He’s a very clever guy.
-It was his presentation that bought my attention to the link between our menopause hormonal changes, our brain-fog, our stress and our mighty mitochondria and most importantly, the lifestyle solutions that are now recognised as helping to preserve mitochondrial health as we get older.
+It was his presentation in 2022 that bought my attention to the link between our menopause hormonal changes, our brain-fog, our stress and our mighty mitochondria and most importantly, the lifestyle solutions that are now recognised as helping to preserve mitochondrial health as we get older.

 The link between mitochondria, menopause and your brain health